MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-isf-model.md

 You must test your model to determine if it's working as expected.
 Perform the following steps to view the performance and accuracy of the model.

 1. In [Power Apps](https://make.powerapps.com/), select the environment that contains your solution.
-1. Select **AI models** from **My models** that have models you're created or from **Shared with me** that have models shared with you.
+1. Select **AI models** from **My models** that contain the models you've created or from **Shared with me** that include models shared with you.
 1. Select the required model, and then select **Quick test**.
 To get model related information, select vertical ellipsis beside **Quick Test** button, and then select **Download detailed metrics**.
-The metrics file contains the following information:F1 scores (weighted, macro), Accuracy, Tag related, Accuracy, Accuracy baseline, Cohen kappa, F1 score, F1 score baseline, False negative predicted label distribution, False positive true label distribution, Grade, Number of cases test set, Number of cases total, Number of false negatives, Number of false positives, Precision, Recall.
+The metrics file contains the following information: F1 scores (weighted, macro), Accuracy, Tag related, Accuracy, Accuracy baseline, Cohen kappa, F1 score, F1 score baseline, False negative predicted label distribution, False positive true label distribution, Grade, Number of cases test set, Number of cases total, Number of false negatives, Number of false positives, Precision, Recall.
-1. In **Text**, enter the required text and select **Test**.
+1. In **Text**, enter the required text, and then select **Test**.
 The predicted tags appear in **Suggested tags and confidence**.
 1. When the model runs, if the predicted tags match with available skills in the organization, the corresponding skills are linked to the model.

 ![Test skill finder model.](media/test-skill-model.png "Test skill finder model")